Showing posts with label Kelton Dumont. Show all posts

 Left: Pontius spends nearly the entire episode hugging Gideon.
 It looks like Abraham squeezed between them.
 I can't tell which leg belongs to who.

 They immediately adjourn to the front lawn.
 Jesse is nervous, since he's a terrible shot.
 Eli suggests that he back out, but nope: "He insulted Kelvin and built mini-malls in our territory."
-You know, duelling is illegal lin South Carolina.
+You know, duelling and challenging someone to a duel has been illegal in South Carolina since 1880.

-The Proposal: Kelvin and Keefe examine the newly-completed treehouse, praising how nicely it all came together.
+Kelvin examines the newly-completed treehouse.
 "Great job, Keefey."
 You've never once called him that, Bro.

 Keefe points out that a storm is brewing, and "the devil's piss causes you terror."
 Nope, not anymore.
 In fact, a lot of things don't scare him anymore: spiders in toilets, the old lady puppet from Mr. Rogers (well, she was scary).... and marriage.

-Remember, in Episode 4.2, Keefe suggests getting married, and he completely tears down the idea.
-He approaches: "Keefe Chambers, will you marry me?", with a box with an engagement ring.
+Remember, in Episode 4.2, Keefe suggests getting married, and Kelvin completely tears down the idea.
+Now he proposes: "Keefe Chambers, will you marry me?", with a box with an engagement ring.
 They hug and kiss.

 This is the end of Kelvin's plot arc: he is no longer paralyzed by fear.
 We still need a wedding -- hopefully.

-Now that the pole has come, they discuss the Monkey.
+Now that the pole has come,,off, they discuss the Monkey.
 BJ misses him, and wants him back.

-Lori and Eli: Lori notes that the kids like her again, now that she and Eli aren't dating.
+Lori and Eli: Visiting Eli, Lori notes that the kids like her again, now that they aren't dating.
 In other news, Corey is taking the crisis "real rough."
 He hardly leaves the house, and his wife Jana has moved in with her sister.
+Well, he killed Cobb to save Eli and Baby Billy.
+You might expect some trauma.

 Lori found some mementos that Eli might enjoy: A flier from one of her shows, a letter that Aimee-Leigh wrote her soon after the divorce.
 Hey, the Gold Bible isn't there.
 They say goodbye and hug.
 Doesn't she live nearby?
 Can't they continue to be friends?